h4ckd0tm3/project-athena/Curriculum/Module 14 - Cryptography/lectures/Encryption.md

 ## Symmetric Cryptography

 - For symmetric encryption, there exists one single key for encrypting & decrypting data.
+The key itself can be any arbitrary value.

 For instance, let there be Person A (Bob) and Person B (Alice).
 Bob wants to send an encrypted message to Alice.